Kit Carson Peak - From Challenger Point

-From here you can see the next part of the hike - a longer section of the Avenue that descends east - Photo #7.
-This side of the ledge is much longer than the one coming up from the Challenger side.
-Hike down the ledge and pass through a wide notch - Photo #7.
+From here you can see the next part of the hike - a longer section of the Avenue which descends east - Photo #6.
+Hike down the Avenue and pass through a wide notch - Photo #7.
 Photo #8 looks back on the upper half of the Avenue.
-Past the notch, Columbia Point (13,980') is in view to the east - Photo #10.
-Your next goal is to locate the entry point into a broad gully that leads left to toward the summit.
-The exit is before a rock rib which is before the saddle between Kit Carson and Columbia.
-Do not descend all the way to the lowest point in the saddle.
-Photo #11, Photo #12, Photo #13 and Photo #14 show the area in which to turn left to gain the gully.
-Near 13,700', turn left (north) into the wide, shallow gully - Photo #12 and Photo #13.
+Past the notch, Columbia Point (13,980') comes into view, to the east - Photo #9.
+Your next goal is to locate the entry point into a broad gully which leads toward the summit ridge, before a rock rib near the saddle between Kit Carson and Columbia Point - Photo #10 and Photo #11.
+Near 13,650', Turn left ( 37.97892° N, -105.600710° W) into the wide, shallow gully - Photo #12 and Photo #13.
 STOP!
 Before you leave the Avenue, look around and become familiar with the area so you know how to return to the Avenue on your descent.